 Question 1: In response to the question “What is the name of the planet we live on?”, only eight children knew the name of the Earth, six children gave incorrect answers, and 18 children did not answer the question.
-Examples of incorrect answers were: Israel, Be’er Sheva (their city of residence); the name of a local park, and “a small light”.
+Examples of incorrect answers were: Israel, Be’er Sheva (their city of residence); the name of their school, and “the lesser light” (biblical phrase for the moon).
 These answers indicate that the children were unfamiliar with the concept of a planet, and gave answers describing the geographical place where they live.

 Question 2: Before the intervention, 26 children correctly answered “What is the shape of the Earth?”, six children did not answer.
 After learning, all but one of the children knew that the shape of the Earth is a sphere.
 It should be noted that in Hebrew (unlike in other languages), the answer is given in the question.
 In Hebrew the name (כדור הארץ pronounced kadur ha-aretz) literally means “ball of land”.
 In contrast, the words in English (Earth) or in Greek (Γη pronounced Gai) do not specify its spatial form.